laloona/scenario-symfony/README.md

 # Scenario Symfony

-Symfony integration for Scenario Core.
+Symfony integration for Stateforge Scenario Core.

 This package provides framework-specific integration for Symfony applications, enabling seamless scenario execution within PHPUnit tests and console workflows.

-It builds on top of ``scenario/core`` and integrates with the Symfony runtime and Doctrine ORM.
+It builds on top of ``stateforge/scenario-core`` and integrates with the Symfony runtime and Doctrine ORM.

 ## Requirements